WiemKhlifi/deep-reinforcement-learning/p2_continuous-control/README.md

     - `checkpoint_critic_20_agents.pth`: Model's weights for the Critic model.
     - `Continuous_Control_solution.ipynb`: Notebook containing the solution.
     - `scores_plot.png`: Evolution score during training of the model.
-*   To run the project the dependencies required are in the `requirements.txt` file with instructions how to create conda environment.
+*   To run the project the dependencies required are in the `requirements.txt` file that will be used to create an environment using this command and change the needed fields: `$ conda create --name <env> --file requirements.txt`